G-Abhinav01/Aether-notes-app/Phase-0_and_1/UI_Scaffold_and_Navigation.md

 ## 5. Pending Items & Next Steps

--   **Resolve `tailwindConfigV3` Error:** This is the most critical immediate next step to enable full styling capabilities.
+-   **Resolved `tailwindConfigV3` Error:** This critical issue has been resolved, enabling full styling capabilities.
--   **Full Functionality of Theme Toggle:** Implement the dark/light theme switching logic.
+-   **Full Functionality of Theme Toggle:** The dark/light theme switching logic has been implemented and verified.
 -   **UI/UX Refinement:** Iterate on the design based on feedback and testing.
 -   **Component Development:** Build out more complex and interactive components.
 -   **Zustand Integration:** Fully integrate Zustand for data persistence and complex state management.